DooDoo.Love

 Action and reflex games (for longer free periods and after-school)

 These are better suited to study hall, library free time, lunch breaks, or at-home downtime than to in-class micro-breaks.
 They reward longer sessions and benefit from sustained focus.
+More of this genre lives on our unblocked arcade games page.

 6. Slope (Car Gradient variant)